 (3) The tithe process received a high level of publicity as landowners would be particularly keen not to be assessed for more tithe payment than necessary.
-Non-titheable land deemed to be unproductive was usually excluded from the process.
+Nontitheable land deemed to be unproductive was usually excluded from the process.
 It is common therefore for no tithe to be payable on roads, although wide grass drovers' routes could carry a tithe as they were used as pasture.
 It was in the interest of the landowners for untithed roads to be shown correctly to minimise their payments.
 Footpaths and bridleways were more likely to be at least partially productive (for example as pasture).
 Therefore, although the process was not directly concerned with rights of way, inferences can be drawn from tithe documents regarding the existence of public rights, and in particular, public vehicular rights.
-In some cases highways are coloured yellow or sienna to indicate public status.
+In some cases, highways are coloured yellow or sienna to indicate public status.

 c.
 Archive and Reference.

-(1) The tithe map and apportionment for Willington is held by the Bedfordshire Archives and Records Service based at Borough Hall (formerly County Hall), Bedford reference IR 30/1/61.

-(2) Both tithe maps and apportionments are also available from the www.thegenealogist.co.uk subscription service.
+The tithe map for Cardington is available to examine on microfiche at the Bedfordshire Archives and Records Service based at Borough Hall (formerly County Hall), Bedford.
+It is believed to be a second-class map and so is only conclusive of matters of relevance to the tithe commissioners.
+Both tithe maps and apportionments are also available from the www.thegenealogist.co.uk subscription service.
 This provides scans of the maps and apportionments held by The National Archives.